mvngu/haskyll/doc/decide_function.md

 :script: file="assets/src/decide/chop.hs"
 and the definition of the function `chopSuey`.
-The final value as evaluated by the function is the output of the function application `capitalize $ reverse torso`.
+The final value as evaluated by the function is the output of the function application `capitalize . reverse $ torso str`.
 Whatever line(s) of code preceding the latter function application is merely a setup to get the right kind of data to feed to the function `capitalize`.
 <!-- prettier-ignore-end -->

 We can draw an analogy with how complicated expressions are defined in